The Gathering 2009: Financial losses

-Poor advance ticket sales and a failure to keep costs down led to the event making a £600,000 loss.
+Poor advance ticket sales and a failure to keep costs down led to the event taking a £600,000 loss.
 The organisers failed to pay Historic Scotland £73,000 for the use of Edinburgh Castle and Holyrood Park.
 Debts of £27,200 owed to the police and £12,000 to the ambulance service were unpaid, as was £24,000 to Edinburgh City Council to facilitate the closing of the Royal Mile for the clan parade. £300,000 of debts owed to various contractors, suppliers and performers were also unmet.

 The Scottish Government, which gave The Gathering £280,000 from its own budget and those of EventScotland and Homecoming, was also forced to write off a £180,000 loan agreed just weeks before the event to ensure it went ahead as planned.

 The Gathering 2009 Ltd also made a £38,000 loan to another firm, Panalba, partly owned by Lord Sempill and "similar people" to The Gathering 2009 Ltd which was also written off.